-In 1765 something was stalking the mountains of central France.
+In 1764 something was stalking the mountains of central France.
 A 'beast' that pounced on humans and animals with terrible ferocity.
 Indeed they beast became so notorious that the King of France dispatched envoys to find out what was happening and to kill the creature.
-By the end, the Beast of Gevaudan had killed over 100 people, to this day, no one is entirely sure what it was, wolf? hyena? or something supernatural?
-Whatever it was, shepherds had the same life-expectancy as the red-suited guys in 'Star Trek'.
+By the end, the Beast of Gevaudan had killed over 100 people.To this day, no one is entirely sure what it was, a wolf? a hyena? or something supernatural?
 The Beast is a popular myth in France, albeit one rooted firmly in reality; somewhat surprisingly it is little known to the outside world, and perhaps incredibly it has never been made into a movie.
-Until now...
-Based on the true story of the Beast of the Gevaudan that terrorized France in the mid-XVIIIth century, the movie aims to tell first and explain afterwards.
+Until now.
+Based on the true story of the Beast of the Gevaudan that terrorized France in the eighteenth century, the movie aims to tell first and explain afterwards.
 In the first part, a special envoy of the King of France, altogether biologist, explorer and philosopher, arrives in the Gevaudan region, in the mountainous central part of France.
 The Beast has been ...Written by

 There actually was a Beast of Gévaudan (La Bête du Gévaudan) which was a real wolf-like creature that prowled the Auvergne and South Dordogne regions of France during the years 1764 to 1767, killing about 100 people, often in bizarre circumstances.
 See more »